IanSaunders/ultradaemon/docs/index.md

 #### Start &rarr; CP3  <small>(0 to 39.5kms)</small>
 ###### Aid stations: Farnham, Puttenham, Newlands Corner, Box Hill Stepping Stones

-The first 4 check-points had pretty aggressive pacing, we were roughly aiming for a 4:30 marathon time - doesn't sound too bad until you remember the 3 marathons you run after.
+As per our 24-hour timings, the first 4 check-points had pretty aggressive pacing, roughly a 4:30 marathon.
+Perhaps this doesn't sound too bad until you remember there are three more marathons to follow.
 As the countdown hit zero everyone began a staccato run down a 2-person wide path.
-Everyone stayed pretty bunched up and we wasted a bit of time getting past various fences.
-Pace was good and the weather was perfect for the start of a long day of running.
+The group stayed bunched up and we spent a bit of time getting past various fences.
+The pace increased as the group spread out, I was grateful for the perfect weather for the start of a long day.
 I mentioned to Sam that we were on pace for 24-hours and we cracked on.

-We had a good chat with a gentleman called Darryl and he regaled us with his 2016 NDW100 attempt.
-He too was aiming for a sub-24.
-His strategy the previous year was to go out hard for the first 50 miles and then grind out the final 50 miles over Detling - this year he was taking the first 50 a bit easier.
-As ones does we slowly ran back-and-forth and eventually passed each other.
+A gentleman called Darryl regaled us with his 2016 NDW100 run, he was aiming for a sub-24.
+His strategy the previous year was to go out hard for the first 50 miles and then grind out the final 50 miles over, this had netted him a ~25 hour finish, not bad!
+This year he was taking the first 50 a bit easier to see if could crack - "100 Miles in 1 day" for the NDW.

-There is not much that I can say about the first 40 kms other than it is pretty flat and a good warm up for the day to come.
-We heeded some advice we got at the race briefing and tried to not go out too fast in this initial section.
-Arriving at box-hill aid station was great and we chowed down on the cornucopia of food and snacks on offer.
+In general the first 40 km was pretty flat, as per advice at the race briefing and reinforced by Darryl, we tried to resist running too fast.
+Arriving bang on schedule at the Box Hill aid station was great, we quickly chowed down on some food and continued.

 <div class="row">
   <div class="col-md-12">